Derivatives industry under the gun to amend contracts

 The letter ratchets up pressure on ISDA to work faster but critics say buyers of derivatives won’t give up rights to rapid close-outs of contracts without a change in the law.

-Legal rulings in Britain and the United States - the two main centers for derivatives trading - have also been contradictory on the right to early terminations.
+Legal rulings in Britain and the United States - the two main centres for derivatives trading - have also been contradictory on the right to early terminations.